IncSow/study_test/README.md

   - The quizzes can have any shape as you want or imagine (What is this Pokemon ?, What is the type of this Pokemon ?, etc.)

 ### User
-- [ ] A user can log in with a valid username and password through a login screen
+- [X] A user can log in with a valid username and password through a login screen X the email is used, not an username

-- [ ] A user can see a collection of quizzes
+- [X] A user can see a collection of quizzes.
+There is only one but if there were more, it would have worked.

-- [ ] A user can start a quiz
+- [X] A user can start a quiz

-- [ ] A user can answer 5 questions on a quiz
+- [X] A user can answer 5 questions on a quiz

-- [ ] A user can see the scores of his quizzes
+- [X] A user can see the scores of his quizzes

 ### Quizz
-- [ ] A quizz has a Title
+- [X] A quizz has a Title

-- [ ] A quizz has a maximum of 5 questions
+- [X] A quizz has a maximum of 5 questions

-- [ ] A quizz is considered passed if +60% of questions are answered correctly
+- [X] A quizz is considered passed if +60% of questions are answered correctly

 ### Question
-- [ ] A question has a maximum of 4 answers
+- [X] A question has a maximum of 4 answers

-- [ ] A question has only 1 possible correct answer
+- [X] A question has only 1 possible correct answer

 ## Bonus